IBE160/SG-Oslo-Best/docs/NOT IN USE/epics.md

 - **I want** to delete a job application I no longer need,
 - **so that** I can keep my workspace clean.
 - **Covers:** FR-2.3
-- **Technical Notes:**
-    - The frontend will issue a `DELETE` request to `/api/v1/job-applications/{job_application_id}`.
-    - The backend must ensure that associated cover letters are also deleted (e.g., via database cascading delete or explicit service logic).
-    - Frontend implementation should include a confirmation step (e.g., a modal) as per UX Spec Section 7.1.7 "Confirmation Patterns" to prevent accidental deletion.
 - **Acceptance Criteria:**
     - Given I have an existing job application,
     - When I choose the delete option and confirm the deletion,
-    - Then the job application and all associated saved cover letters are permanently removed from the database.
+    - Then the job application and any associated saved cover letters are removed from the database.

 **New Story 3.8: Implement Generation Status Indicator Component**
 - **As a** developer,
 - **I want** to create the "Generation Status Indicator" component,
 - **so that** users are kept engaged and informed during the AI generation process with a loading spinner and specified text.
 - **UX Spec:** Section 6.1.2 "Custom Components"
-- **Technical Notes:**
-    - This is a reusable UI component to be built with React/TypeScript and styled with Tailwind CSS.
-    - Accessibility considerations, as per UX Spec Section 8.2.1, must be included (e.g., `aria-live="polite"` for the content area, visually hidden text for screen readers).
 - **Acceptance Criteria:**
     - Given the AI generation process is initiated,
     - When the component is displayed,
-    - Then it shows an active loading spinner.
+    - Then it shows a loading spinner.
     - And it periodically displays the message "Please give us an A".
-    - And user input fields are disabled while it is active.
     - When generation is complete, the component is hidden.

 ---